Sweet french crepes stuffed with farmer’s cheese and mango. Colored green with spinach and topped with fresh blueberries.

 - Also, you can omit the spinach.
 You will have original recipe.
 However, I like how you can easily add nutritious and color naturally.

 - Farmer’s cheese substitute include: ricotta, cream cheese or cottage cheese.
-Moreover, you can use any type for this recipe.
-Farmer’s cheese is easily found in European stores.
+You can find Farmer’s cheese in European stores.

 - Also, you can use regular sugar instead of cane sugar